fm4dd/security/check-console-defaults/readme.md

 #### Notes:

-If this script runs under Windows 7, local admin rights are required to for Perl to open ICMP sockets.
-Open the commandline console with right-click, selecting "Run as administrator".
+For Perl to open ICMP sockets to do the initial ping, the script requires root (Unix) or local administrator (Windows) privileges.
+If this script runs under Windows, open the commandline console with right-click, selecting "Run as administrator".
+In Unix/Linux, run it through "sudo".

 See also http://fm4dd.com/security/check-console-defaults.htm